-The person is the registration unit: all persons aged 15 years and over are interviewed, but also some data are registered regarding the under 15 years old persons, so as to characterize the size and the structure of the households, as well as the inactive population.
+The person is the registration unit: all persons aged 15 years and over are interviewed, but also some data are registered regarding the under 15 years old persons, so as to characterize the size and the structure of the households, as well as the population outside the labour force (inactive population).

 4.2.3.
-Circle of units covered in the survey
+Sampling frame